lelepado01/FoundationModel4ClimateNotes/src/parallelization.md

  - Collective Comms: foundation for RPC and DDP, low level APIs

 ## Paradigms
- - Model Parallelism: each worker focuses on a portion of the model, best for large models.
+ - **Model Parallelism**: each worker focuses on a portion of the model, best for large models.
- - Data Parallelism: split train set on each worker, shared weights (DDP)
+ - **Data Parallelism**: split train set on each worker, shared weights (DDP)
- - Parameter server architecture: central node with parameters, workers update the weights by computing the gradient
+ - **Parameter server architecture**: central node with parameters, workers update the weights by computing the gradient
- - All-Reduce Comms: several workers compute private gradient, then combine with all-reduce operation to share global gradient.
+ - **All-Reduce Comms**: several workers compute private gradient, then combine with all-reduce operation to share global gradient.
- - Gradient accumulation: compute gradient on several minibatches, used if comms overhead is high.
+ - **Gradient accumulation**: compute gradient on several minibatches, used if comms overhead is high.

 ## Distributed deep learning